 Types Of Life Insurance

 There are two main types of life insurance such as term insurance and permanent insurance.

 Term Life Insurance

 Term life insurance provides coverage for a specific period, typically 10-30 years.
-Term life insurance is generally the most affordable type of life insurance, making it an excellent option for young families or individuals with limited budgets.
+Term insurance is generally the most affordable type of insurance, making it an excellent option for young families or individuals with limited budgets.
 However, once the term of the policy expires, you will no longer have coverage, and you will need to purchase a new policy if you want to maintain your coverage.